 As you learn to live a heart-centered life, resiliency is a natural and effortless outcome.
 You experience events and circumstances from a totally different perspective.
 As a result, when we are properly heart-centered, our buttons don’t get pushed the way they do when the mind is the captain and the non-physical heart is in contraction.
 People and situations that may have triggered emotional or judgmental reactions no longer affect us like they used to.
 We respond rather than react.
 Situations that used to be viewed as stressful are now perceived from a neutral perspective without the reactive charge.

-To learn about the psychological theory behind Heart Based Therapeutics® and experience our heart based approach for yourself, we invite you to take our online courses.
+To experience our heart based approach for yourself, we invite you to participate in our Open Heart for Everyone training.